 He was testifying for the defence in African National Congress Youth League (ANCYL) president Julius Malema’s hate speech hearing.

 Hanekom said singing of the song was not a reference to an ethnic group, but to a system of racial oppression.
+He told the court it would be helpful if the people who felt hurt by the song understood it.

 “The spirit [in which it is sung] does not even constitute hate speech.”